hhawkins2012/ChurchWebsite/wordpress/wp-content/plugins/social-media-icons-widget/readme.txt

 2. Widget settings via the Appearance > Widgets screen.

 == Changelog ==

+= 16.07 =
+* Updated some social icons to their newer logos

 = 15.10 =
 * Removed all of the floats in favor of display:inline-block instead